kora-labs/cyclesgym/documents/5_experiments.md

 $ ./experiments/fertilization/fertilization_experiment.sh
 ```
 The script will lunch the `experiments/fertilization/train.py` script with fixed and random weather generation, and with
-adaptive and non-adaptive policies and in short, medium and long time horizons, with 5 fixed seeds.
+adaptive and non-adaptive policies ....
+(TODO: and something else?), with 5 fixed seeds.

 ### Crop planning environments